jaymzh/sugarjar/README.md

 to help.

 The first is pretty straight forward and is basically just an alias: `sj amend`.
-It will ammend whatever you want to the most recent commit (just an alias for `git commit --amend`).
+It will amend whatever you want to the most recent commit (just an alias for `git commit --amend`).
 It has a partner `qamend` (or `amendq` if you prefer) that will do so without prompting to update your commit message.

-So now you've rebased or amended, pushing becomes challening.
+So now you've rebased or amended, pushing becomes challenging.
 You can `git push --force`, but everyone knows that's incredibly dangerous.
 Is there a better way?
 There is!
 Git provides `git push --force-with-lease` - it checks to make sure you're up-to-date with the remote before forcing the push.
 But man that